rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/deployments.md

 preinstalled runtime.
 {{% /notice %}}

-A few exceptions while applying the restart policies:
+There are a couple of *exceptions* while applying the restart policies:

-* Components of a deployment will not be started if the executables are not found in **$PATH**
+* Components of a deployment will not start if the corresponding executables are not found in **$PATH**
-* Irrespective of the kind of restart policy subsequent deployments have, the ***ROS components*** will have only the restart policy of the first deployment run on a device.
+* Irrespective of the kind of restart policy subsequent deployments have, the ***ROS component*** will always have the restart policy of the first deployment run on a device.
-* If a docker container (of an executable) is stopped manually, both **on-failure** and **always** are not applied unless the device (on which the deployment is running) reboots.
+* If a deployment running on a device is stopped manually by stopping its docker container (of an executable), both **on-failure** and **always** policies (if selected) are not applied unless the device is rebooted.

 ## Shell access
 rapyuta.io lets you **SSH** into the environment of a running executable.